We are so thankful for the time and effort OPEN members have put into contributing to our work.

 - Highlight the changes young people’s bodies may go through in their lives and how they can deal with these changes

-- Use lessons, assemblies, and extra-curricular sessions to encourage pupils to focus on the health of their bodies, rather than appearance
+- Use lessons, assemblies, and extra-curricular sessions to encourage pupils to focus on the health of their bodies rather than their appearance

 - Provide school staff with mental health training, with a specific focus on body image